odunsoft/SocialChatApp/README.md

 Social Chat Application With Firebase

 This was my first learning project so maybe it doesn' t include best practice for methods or usages.
 And don't care the design of application.
-You have to connect to new Firebase realtime database if you want to use. ( I had to disconnect because I had a technical failure in firebase )
+I will improve that with a new project.

 Projects has:
 - Login / Register